MistyCommunity/Documentation/src/content/misty-ii/reference/javascript-api.md

 ### misty.SendExternalRequest

 Sends an HTTP request from Misty to an external server.
-You use `misty.SendExternalRequest()` to access resources that are available via Uniform Resource Identifiers (URIs), such as cloud-based APIs or data stored on a server in another location.
+You can use `misty.SendExternalRequest()` to access resources that are available via Uniform Resource Identifiers (URIs), such as cloud-based APIs or data stored on a server in another location.

 ```JavaScript
 // Syntax